Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 The natural rhythm of food gathering

-Hamsters are foragers by nature and only have access to food for a short time.
-In the winter everything starts to become scarce and so they have to do their best in the summer to replenish the food supplies.
+Hamsters are collectors by nature and only have food available for a short time.
+In the winter everything starts to become scarce, so they have to do their best to boost food supplies in the summer.
 The dwarf hamster is therefore always busy looking for and storing food.
-This behavior is very recognizable for many a hamster owner.
+This behavior is very recognizable for many hamster owners.

 The hamster follows its natural rhythm when it comes to collecting food.
-He doesn't realize that the summer and food availability at our house are endless.
-He happily continues to collect and if you let him do his thing, a good supply will be built up.
+He doesn't realize that summer and food availability in our home are endless.
+He happily continues collecting and if you let him do his thing, a large stock is built up.

 High-energy food first

-Life is hard in the wild, if you haven't collected enough, you won't make it.
-Those who do not have enough fat reserves will get cold and difficult.
-This is the main reason why hamsters first eat energy -rich food.
-Their instinct compels them to do this.
-Energy-rich food gives energy and makes it possible to build up a fat layer.
-The latter helps against the cold and provides a buffer if you have trouble finding food.
-They simply do not know that the animals do not have to be afraid of this at our house and that is why they continue to eat the energy-rich food first.
+Life is hard in the wild, those who have not collected enough will not survive.
+Anyone who does not have enough fat reserves will feel cold and difficult.
+This is the main reason why hamsters eat energy-dense food first.
+Their instincts compel them to do this.
+Energy-rich food provides energy and makes it possible to build a fat layer.
+The latter helps against cold and provides a buffer in case you have trouble finding food.
+They simply do not know that the animals do not have to be afraid of this in our home and that is why they continue to eat the energy-rich food first.

 By energy-rich food we mean food with a higher content of: (natural) sugars, carbohydrates/starch and fats.
 The animals will therefore eat sweets (sugars/carbohydrates) first, followed by fruit (natural sugars), pea flakes (starch) and sunflower seeds (fats).
 We also call this preference selective eating .

 Important: Carbohydrates, sugars and fats are indispensable for dwarf hamsters.
-They need these nutrients in abundance to meet their energetic existence.
+They need these nutrients in large quantities to meet their energetic existence.
 Too much of these nutrients is not good, but too little is just as bad!

 This is how we prevent selective eating!